AmbryN/binance-trader-java/Readme.md

 * Log transactions to Database
 * Add UI (Window or Web) for crypto and strategy selection

-Bugs to fix:
-* The bot will sometimes try to send two orders on after each other before the first one has had time to finish

 ## Available pairs (new ones will be added shortly)
 - BTCUSDT
 - BTCBUSD